 - it’s web based, so you can reach it simply through your preferred browser from anywhere

-- it’s easy to install (you just need a LAMP server with a valid database connection)
+- it’s easy to install (you just need a LAMP server and a valid connection to your Bacula catalog)

 - it contain a lot of information into a single page (have a look on your last jobs for example)